giannisalinetti/do276archive/apps/html5/README.md

 # DO276 Angular-based HTML5 To Do List app front-end

+Assumes your workstation -- the host that runs the Vagrant box VM -- /etc/hosts is configured with:

+127.0.0.1 api.example.com

+It is NOT enough to have this on the Vagrant Box as your workstation web browser needs to resolve api.example.com so the AngularJS front end can talk to the back end API

 Start one of the backends and run the build.sh script.

 The build.sh script copies the HTML pages to Apache and them starts the httpd24-httpd systemd service.